controlplaneio/threat-modelling-labs/lab4/local/README.md

 ```bash
 make install-gatekeeper
 ```
-Enforcing policies using gatekeeper amounts to creating Constraint Templates and Constraints.
+Enforcing policies using Gatekeeper amounts to creating Constraint Templates and Constraints.
 We will use [Konstraint](https://github.com/plexsystems/konstraint) in order to generate Constraint Templates and Constraints using the Rego source files as the source of truth (meaning that we do not have to update the Rego and the YAML independently).
 Observe the Rego that we will use to generate our privileged constraint:
 ```bash
 cat source/policy/privileged/src.rego
 ```